aylkaraemi/LinuxServerProject/README.md

 This project is a test of setting up and configuring a Linux server and deploying a web app on it.

+Note: As the project has now been graded this server has been deactivated.

 ### Server Details
 - IP Address: 35.169.169.18
 - SSH Port: 2200